badsyntax/richardwillis.info/blog/deploy-nextjs-dokku-s3-cloudfront.md

 ## Continuous deployment with GitHub Actions

+> While this process works, I don't recommend it any more and suggest reading [Deploy a dokku App With a Remote Docker Image](/blog/deploy-dokku-app-remote-docker-image) to view alternative approaches without having to use a `root` user in CI.

 We'll use GitHub Actions to:

 1. Build the docker image and publish it to the container registry